javilinux/javilinux.github.io/about.md

 permalink: /about/
 ---

-I'm just an OpenShift Software Maintenance Engineer at Red Hat.
+I'm just an Software Engineer.

 ### Contact me